Table of Contents

 Two-Step Clearing Tasks

-Many ingredients such as witch hazels, salicylic acid, and pomegranate enzymes are meant to be used sparingly as part of a two step skincare routine.
-Properly balancing your skin tone and oil production can be achieved by using these products only when your skin is ‘imbalanced’.
+Many ingredients like witch hazel, salicylic acid, and pomegranate enzymes should be used carefully.
+They are part of a two-step skincare routine.
+You can balance your skin tone and oil production by using these products only when your skin is not balanced.

 Two Types of Exfoliation